jennybc/happy-git-with-r/21_usage-existing-project-github-first.Rmd

 Go to <https://github.com> and make sure you are logged in.

-Click green "New repository" button.
+Click the green "New repository" button.
 Or, if you are on your own profile page, click on "Repositories", then click the green "New" button.

 Pick a repository name that actually reminds you what the project is about!
 But try to be concise.

 Public
 YES Initialize this repository with a README

-Click big green button "Create repository."
+Click the big green button "Create repository."

 Copy the HTTPS clone URL to your clipboard via the green "Clone or Download" button.
 Or copy the SSH URL if you chose to set up SSH keys.